0707pinar/Evalita-Hate-Speech-Detection-in-Italian/README.md

 # References
 Cristina  Bosco,   Felice  Dell’Orletta,   Fabio  Poletto,Manuela Sanguinetti, and Maurizio Tesconi.
 2018.
 Overview of the Evalita 2018 Hate Speech Detection Task.
 In Proceedings CLiC-it 2018 and EVALITA2018, Torino, Italy, December.
 AILC.

 Saif M Mohammad and Peter D Turney.
 2010.
 Emotions  evoked  by  common  words  and  phrases:  Using mechanical turk to create an emotion lexicon.
-InProceedings of the NAACL HLT 2010 workshop oncomputational approaches to analysis and generation of emotion in text, pages 26–34.
+In Proceedings of the NAACL HLT 2010 workshop on computational approaches to analysis and generation of emotion in text, pages 26–34.
 Association forComputational Linguistics.

 Saif M Mohammad and Peter D Turney.
 2013.
-Crowdsourcing a word–emotion association lexicon.Computational Intelligence, 29(3):436–465.
+Crowdsourcing a word–emotion association lexicon.
+Computational Intelligence, 29(3):436–465.